camillatung/phd_thesis_markdown/source/08_chapter_3.md

 ### Pinch Gesture for Enlargement or Reduction

 In `Main.StoryBoard`, the `Pinch Gesture Recognizer` object is added to the `Plane Scene`.
-It is also added to the referencing outlet collection of the scene view .
+It is also added to the referencing outlet collection of the scene view.
 A sent action `@IBAction`, which is called `screenPinched`, is created to send an action to the corresponding custom class of the `Plane Scene`, which is the `PlaneViewController` class, as a method.
 In the `PlaneViewController`, the `sender` of the `@IBAction` is `UIPinchGestureRecognizer`.

 In the `screenPinched(_ sender: UIPinchGestureRecognizer)` method, when the `sender's state` is `changed`, which means that the user is pinching against the screen, either outwards or inwards, the virtual object's `simdScale` is got.
 Each object has its `simdScale`, which is the scale factor.
 At the same time, it is multiplied with the `sender's scale`, and this calculation result is set to be the new scale.
 Then, the `simdScale` of the virtual object is set to be a new scale.